maiteboehm/snakes_on_a_plane/README.md

 ## Admin Info
 ***
-New flights can be added by providing chartIn.txt files in the Input_Data folder inside the project folder. <br>
+New flights can be added by providing chartIn.txt files in the Input_Data folder inside the project folder.
+Afterwards, the admin can update the seats database by pressing the "Update Seats" button.
+New flights will be added to the database and can be seen in the seats area of the admin area. <br>
 The admin of this webpage can acquire statistical output in form of a Statistics.txt file.
 Statistical output is saved in the Output_Data folder inside the project folder.
 The statistical output contains the percentage